CNC Machine Help-Home

 Linear position transducers

-Analog type position detection gives accurate linear postion and comes in almost infinite lengths based on the application
+Analog type position detection gives accurate linear position and comes in almost infinite lengths based on the application

 Position sensor specification and considerations